Ashwin7mak/qbui/ui/README.md

     * GitHub
     * NodeJS - ui web server plugin
     * SASS support - enhances css with variables and methods plugin
-  * Known working versions of Intellij are 14.1.2 and 14.1.4
+  * Known working versions of Intellij are 2016.3.4
   * Use the QuickBase/intelliJSettings.jar from the Quickbase project.
 * Java and Tomcat to run the backend